 Figure 1 is a block diagram of the MTB.
-As shown, there are five touch pads, a sidetone speaker, rotary encoder speed control/pushbutton, and an RCA keying port that can connect to other MTBs in a network configuration or to key a transceiver/transmitter.
+There's a power switch, five touch pads, a sidetone speaker, a rotary speed control/pushbutton, and a keying port with an RCA connector.
+The keying port can be used to connect two or more MTBs in a network configuration or to key a transceiver/transmitter.
 The pushbutton on the encoder is dual purpose; press and hold to enter commands, or a quick press to play a message.
-A longer press will cycle the keyer's power.
 Touch keyer paddles and message pushbuttons are integrated into the MTB circuit board which allows very compact layout.
 The board is completely self contained, running on three standard AAA batteries.
-No other accessories are required to use the MTB.
+No other accessories are required to operate the MTB.